themesberg/flowbite-svelte/README.md

 # Svelte 5 UI Lib

-UI library for Svelte 5
+Svelte 5 UI Lib is a UI library built from the ground up for Svelte 5's pure runes mode.
+It uses Svelte 5's runes system to create smooth, reactive UI components.
+Each component and utility is built from scratch to work naturally with Svelte 5's approach.

 - [Docs](https://svelte-5-ui-lib.codewithshin.com/)